 0.8 us 1.6us (2*GI) 3.2 us (4*GI) |

-The encoding scheme is the modulation technology, that is, the number of bits that can be carried in a symbol.
+The encoding scheme is the modulation technology, Means the number of bits that can be carried in a symbol.

 802.11 Standard | Higher-Order Modulation | Number of Bits in a Symbol |